Ben Skowronek: 2025 season

 On March 13, 2025, Skowronek re-signed with the Steelers.
 In the Steelers' season opener against the New York Jets, Skowronek caught the team's first touchdown pass of the season from Aaron Rodgers.
 In that same game, he recovered a fumble which led to a Calvin Austin touchdown two plays later to give the Steelers the lead late in the game.
+Skrownek played through a hand injury throughout the final weeks of the 2025 season.

+On December 23, 2025, Skowronek was named to his first career Pro Bowl at the special teams position.